Microsoft introduced PowerShell with Windows 7. It is a powerful set of commands for operating system instructions.

 Windows PowerShell vs. Command Prompt

 DOS commands are still very useful for moving around the operating system to perform basic tasks.
-Putting DOS commands into a script to get a series of tasks performed together is still a very common way to create a custom utility.
-Windows commands are frequently used to sequence standard admin tasks so they can be performed as a timed job on a regular schedule out-of-hours.
+Putting DOS commands into a script to get a series of tasks performed together is a very common way to create a custom utility.
+CMD commands are frequently used to sequence standard admin tasks so they can be performed as a timed job during off-peak hours.

-All of the well-known DOS command line operators and batch commands are available in PowerShell.
+All of the well-known DOS command-line operators and batch commands are available in PowerShell.
 However, the access that PowerShell has to WMI and other system services makes it much more powerful.
-You can think of PowerShell as DOS+.
+In other words, PowerShell is CMD on steroids.

 When should I use PowerShell?

-If you are nervous about deploying PowerShell for the first time, just start off with one of your existing batch jobs and look into how to include PowerShell cmdlets to make it work better.
+If you are nervous about deploying PowerShell for the first time, just start off with one of your existing batch jobs and include PowerShell cmdlets to enhance it.

 Is PowerShell harmful?

-Like any scripting language, PowerShell can be leveraged for malicious activity on computers.
-There are worms and file-less malware on the internet even now that use PowerShell routines.
+Like any scripting language, PowerShell can be used maliciously on computers.
+There are worms and file-less malware that use PowerShell routines.

-To combat some of the threats, Microsoft introduces features in the PowerShell environment; one of which being Execution Policies.
+To combat some of the threats, Microsoft introduced security features in the PowerShell environment; one of which is Execution Policies.
 PowerShell Execution Policies give administrators control over what scripts can be run on a system.
-The default policy doesn’t allow for any scripts to be run, but there are also options to require scripts to be signed by a trusted publisher and run unrestricted, allowing any script to run.
+The default policy doesn’t allow for any scripts to be run, but there are also options to require scripts to be signed by a trusted publisher, or to run unrestricted, allowing any script to run.

 Can I use PowerShell and CMD commands with Atera?